 If you have withdrawn from CU after the withdrawal deadline, you are charged up to 100% of tuition and fees, depending on the date of your withdrawal.
-Learn more about withdrawing on the Office of the Registrar website.
+Learn more about withdrawing at the Office of the Registrar.
 To dispute tuition and mandatory fee charges once you’ve withdrawn, you must make a formal appeal to the Tuition Dispute Committee.
 Disputes are only considered under extenuating circumstances such as family emergency, unanticipated medical reasons or unexpected financial crisis.
 Official documentation (see below) must be provided to substantiate the circumstances.

 If you disagree with tuition and fee charges and fail to avail yourself of the dispute process by the end of the semester (last day of finals), you waive your right to appeal.
 Late requests will be considered only if you can provide documentation that circumstances beyond your control prevented you from submitting your appeal on time.
 The dispute committee reserves the right to deny your request.